qjtdsqqm94akkyysgjdqo3hx1jn6l17/tinyrenderer-bash/README.md

 ## What?
 As is said, this is an attempt to follow `ssloy`'s [tinyrenderer course](https://haqr.eu/tinyrenderer/bresenham/) (older version [here](https://github.com/ssloy/tinyrenderer/wiki)) but without stepping half a foot outside GNU bash & ANSI escape sequences.
 And as seen from the state of this repo - it's... not really going too well.

-No AI/vibe coding was used.
+No vibe coding/AI that edit the codebase.
 This bad idea is 100% birth from a human, start to finish.

 ## Why?
 Once again, good question.

 ## How?
 The "canvas" initialization and pixel drawing was handled by my `bash-graphics` scripts.
 Basically it uses ANSI escape sequences to change the printing cursor's position and colors (foreground and background).
-It then prints a `▀` character, which with both the fg and bg being changable represents 2 vertcally stacked pixels.
+It then prints a `▀` character, which with both the fg and bg being changeable represents 2 vertically stacked pixels.

 ## Performance?

 ![You Serious?](https://media1.tenor.com/m/g3EePkbZtlkAAAAC/spiderman-j-jonah-jameson.gif)

+## Run
+1. `git clone` this
+2. Open terminal in root of project & `git submodule init`
+3. `bash lesson<number>/<filename>.bash`
+  - If it complains about the terminal being too small, hit Ctrl+- a whole bunch and  try again.

 ## TODO:
 - [x] `obj` parser